spkl/CLI.IPC/README.md

     new DefaultHostConnectionHandler());
 ```

-Just like for the server, you need to specify connection and behavior information (`ITransport`, `IHostConnectionHandler`).
+Just like for the server, you need to specify connection and behavior information (`ITransport`, `IHostConnectionHandler2`).

 For most scenarios, the built-in `DefaultHostConnectionHandler` can be used.
 It writes the received outputs to the console and exits the application with the received exit code when the server closes the connection.